syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_3/section_3.md

 [ref:img1]: {{dev_img_folder}}/module-support/massif_visualizer.png

-I suppose you have already cloned syslog-ng into a local repository and you have all tools and libraries installed to compile syslog-ng.
+I suppose you have already cloned {{ site.product.short_name }} into a local repository and you have all tools and libraries installed to compile syslog-ng.

 ## Creating debug builds

-You need to have debug symbols included in syslog-ng in order to debug it "efficiently".
+You need to have debug symbols included in {{ site.product.short_name }} in order to debug it "efficiently".
 Step into your local clone and type the following commands:

 ```shell